|Members Retirees Employers|

 SERS offers two types of service retirement: full service retirement and early service retirement.
 For full service retirement, you will earn the maximum pension amount based on your service credit (how long you’ve worked in an Ohio public service job) and final average salary (the average of the three highest years of salary).
 Early retirement benefits will be reduced to cover the cost of providing a pension over a longer period of time.

 Members who will have fewer than 25 years of service credit as of Aug.
 1, 2017, have the opportunity to retire under previous retirement eligibility requirements if they pay the actuarial difference between the benefit they would have received under the new requirements and the benefit they may receive under the previous requirements.
 To take advantage of this buy-up option, members must complete their payment in one lump sum on or before Aug.
 1, 2017.
 Members can estimate their buy-up costs by using the calculator on the Member Account Login; however, the actual cost must be determined by SERS’ actuary upon request.
+Members must submit a written request to SERS for the actual cost calculation.

 In some instances, school employees will leave employment before reaching eligibility age, and not file for service retirement until reaching age 62 or 65, thinking they should apply at the same time they file for Social Security benefits.
 Please refer to the above table to determine your first eligible date.